New Hampshire Culinary Schools & Institutes

 Many of these jobs may see robust growth in the coming years.
 The National Restaurant Association reports jobs in New Hampshire restaurants are expected to grow 8.1 percent from 2015 to 2025.
 Some occupations may see even greater growth, according to the Bureau of Labor Statistics.
 The following chart looks at employment statistics for some popular occupations pursued by culinary arts graduates.

 While jobs can be found throughout the state, culinary professionals may find the most opportunities in the state's metropolitan areas.
 Manchester, Nashua, Portsmouth and Dover are among the state's major employment centers.
-Here's how jobs compared in Manchester and Nashua.
+Here's how jobs compared in each metropolitan area.

 Most of the state's population is concentrated in the south, but those who would prefer to work in the White Mountains may find jobs in the cities of Berlin, Littleton and Groveton.